Bristol Centaurus

-The Centaurus was the final development of the Bristol Engine Company's series of sleeve valve radial aircraft engines.
-The Centaurus is an 18-cylinder, two-row design that eventually delivered over 3000 hp.
-The engine was introduced into service late in the Second World War and was one of the most powerful aircraft piston engines to see service.
+The Centaurus was the final development of the Bristol Engine Company's series of sleeve-valve radial aircraft engines.
+The Centaurus was an 18-cylinder, two-row design that eventually delivered over 3000 hp.
+The engine entered service late in the Second World War and was one of the most powerful aircraft piston engines to enter service.

 Design and development

-Like other Bristol sleeve valve engines, the Centaurus was based on the design knowledge acquired from an earlier design, in this case the Bristol Perseus cylinder.
-The Centaurus used 18 Perseus cylinders.
-The same cylinder was in use in the contemporary 14-cylinder Hercules, which was being brought into production when the design of the Centaurus started.
+Like other Bristol sleeve-valve engines, the Centaurus was developed from an earlier design, in this case the Bristol Perseus cylinder.
+The Centaurus used 18 Perseus-derived cylinders, while the contemporary 14-cylinder Hercules, which was entering production when Centaurus design work began, used the same cylinder type.